Course Outline

 Format:

-Format: This is an individual assessment task based on concepts presented in weeks' 1- 4.
-This task facilitates development of foundational research and writing skills useful throughout your degree.
-Students propose a research topic from Weeks 1-4 and prepare three x 200-word paragraphs using correct paragraph structure, excellent written communication skills and the inclusion of eight or more quality academic peer-reviewed journal article references to be presented in a Reference List.
+Format: This task must be developed and submitted in CADMUS (see Canvas for more details).
+This is an individual assessment task based on concepts presented in weeks' 1- 4.
+This task facilitates development of authentic, foundational, and individualised research and writing skills useful throughout your degree.
+Students propose a research topic from Weeks 1-4 and prepare three x 200-word paragraphs using correct paragraph structure, authentic written communication skills and the inclusion of eight or more quality academic peer-reviewed journal article references to be presented in a Reference List.
 Further details available on Canvas.

 Criteria: